top of page

 BETH WEINSTEIN / Architect

-Beth Weinstein (ReSI co-founder) is an architect and associate professor at the University of Arizona whose research investigates (dis)appearances and (in)visibilities related to climate catastrophe, states of exception, labor, and collaboration.
-Working with archival documents, situated practices and architectural modes of representation, she constructs and choreographs performance-installations that render “sensible” razed sites and spaces of internment in the Southwest US and France.
+Beth Weinstein (ReSI co-founder) is an architect and professor at the University of Arizona whose research investigates (dis)appearances and (in)visibilities related to climate catastrophe, states of exception, labor, and collaboration.
+Working with archival documents, situated practices and architectural modes of representation that operate forensically, she constructs and choreographs performance-installations that render “sensible” razed sites and spaces of internment in the Southwest US and France.

 https://capla.arizona.edu/faculty-staff/beth-weinstein